GixoXYZ/BlenderGBHTool/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **System Information**
-Operating system:  [Please put your operating system name, version, build version and architecture here.]
+Operating system:  [Please put your operating system info here.]
-Graphics card: [Please put your graphics card model, driver version here.]

 **Blender Version**
 Broken:  [Please put the version of Blender that the bug exists in, here.]
 Worked: [Please put the newest version of Blender that worked as expected here.]

+**GBH Tool Version**
+Broken:  [Please put the version of GBH Tool that the bug exists in, here.]
+Worked: [Please put the newest version of GBH Tool that worked as expected here.]

 **Short description of error**
 [Please fill out a short description of the error here.]